jullevistrunz/website-builder/README.md

 # Website Builder: An Electron app for website creation and self-hosting

 Website Builder is an [Electron](https://www.electronjs.org/) application for Windows.
-You can create your own website with simple UI based tools and host that website on your own PC with the click of button.
+You can create your own website using simple UI based tools and host that website on your own PC with the click of button.

 The app is still in Pre-Alpha.
 There are many bugs and only a fraction of the planned features have been added.